SoftHu/tos_avg/Zh/heart_4_2_2.md

 \nOh—Yes, of course.
 A foxes insight could unlock these enigmas.
 We should meet here again soon.\nBut now I must be going.
-Liliana gets worried if I'm gone all day.
+&lbrace;npc.4204&rbrace; gets worried if I'm gone all day.
 Which happens more than I care to admit.
 Adieu!]
 1772865159103786 -->|I'll go with you.|1772865231638832[<b>Speaker 👉 Yohji:</b>
 \nOh—Yes, of course.
 A foxes insight could unlock these enigmas.
 We should meet here again soon.\nBut now I must be going.
-Liliana gets worried if I'm gone all day.
+&lbrace;npc.4204&rbrace; gets worried if I'm gone all day.
 Which happens more than I care to admit.
 Adieu!]
 1772865231638832 -->1758884109455922[End]
 1772865138406697 -->1772865159103786[<b>Speaker 👉 Yohji:</b>